World's Largest Ten Commandments.

 Directions:

 In the southwest corner of the state.
-Part of the Fields Of The Wood complex, which is on Hwy 294, 10 miles northwest of Hwy 64 and about 6 miles east of the TN/NC border.
+Part of The Fields Of The Wood complex, which is on Hwy 294, ten miles northwest of Hwy 64/129 and about six miles east of the TN/NC state line.

 Hours: